mrkazawa/agent_node/README.md

 # Agent Node #

-This repository is the implementation of the agent node from our paper "", which is published [here]().
+This repository is the implementation of the agent node from our paper "Hierarchical Multi-Blockchain Architecture for Scalable Internet of Things Environment", which is published [here](https://www.mdpi.com/2079-9292/9/6/1050).
 To run fully run all of the engines here, you also need to run all of the engines in the Notary Node, which is available [here](https://github.com/mrkazawa/notary_node).

 ## Installation ##